phetsims/bending-light/doc/implementation-notes.md

 screens extends BendingLightModel and BendingLightView of the common directory respectively.
 More Tools screen is the extension of Intro screen.

+Model-view transforms are used in the simulation to map between model and view coordinate frames.
+The default origin for model is at the center of the screen with variable horizontal and vertical offset that can be defined in each screen.
+In model positive x is to the right, positive y is up.
+In view the default origin is at (0,0) and positive x is to the right, positive y is down.

+The components laser, tools, light rays, prisms in the simulation are attached to different layers.
+    mediumNode
+    beforeLightLayer2
+    beforeLightLayer
+    singleColorLightNode
+    afterLightLayer
+    laserViewLayer
+    afterLightLayer2
+All these layers are defined and added in the BendingLightView.
 All the rays in sim are represented as a webGL node with a canvas fallback.
 The detection for webGL/canvas is handled by the code.
+Canvas fallback for white light is bounded to dev bounds to overcome performance issues.
+Dragging of the tools, laser and prisms is restricted to dev bounds.

 Properties are named with the suffix 'Property', e.g. positionProperty.